If you’ve been a diehard Black Friday shopper for years, you probably recognize that the landscape is quickly changing.

 Bring something to keep you entertained while you wait in the long lines (after all, this is mostly what you’ll be doing).

 Also, bring your own bags.
-They will be sturdier than what you’ll get at a store, and can save you time during checkout (which, if you’ll be shopping all day, can really add up).
+They will be sturdier than what you’ll get at a store and can save you time during checkout (which, if you’ll be shopping all day, can really add up).

 You’re going to get hungry and thirsty at some point, and any food establishments are going to be swamped.
 Instead, bring your own food and water, which you can eat while you’re waiting in line (just be sure to bring some hand sanitizer!).

-Black Friday Safety & Security
+Black Friday Safety and Security Tips

 If you’ll be carrying a purse with you this Black Friday, make sure it closes securely (zippers are generally best).